-Improve care, improve population health and reduce healthcare costs through the use of health IT – The utilization of new technologies, adoption of EHRs and information exchanges will contribute to the realization of Affordable Care Act goals.
+Improve care, improve population health and reduce healthcare costs through the use of health IT – The utilization of new technologies, adoption of EHRs, and information exchanges will contribute to the realization of the Affordable Care Act goals.

 Inspire confidence and trust in health IT – Focus efforts on updating and improving privacy and security standards related to healthcare IT.

 Empower individuals with health IT to improve their health and the healthcare system – Create better communication between individuals and providers that delivers increased access to personal health information for more connected and engaged health care.